nyc-crh/site/content/gallery/why-the-school-boycott.md

 closeRdImg:
 closeRdLink:
 eventname: Call for a boycott of New York City's public schools to desegregate.
-caption: The flier by Queens Congress of Racial Equality and the Jamaica branch of the National Association for the Advancement of Colored People (or NAACP) calls for a boycott of New York City's public schools.
+caption: The flier by Queens Congress of Racial Equality and the Jamaica branch of the National Association for the Advancement of Colored People (or NAACP) called for a boycott of New York City's public schools.
 archive_source: Queens College Special Collections and Archives
 source_link: https://library.qc.cuny.edu/archives/
 copyright: Public domain.
 Courtesy of Queens College Special Collections and Archive.